dominik-pichler/Bacon-ing_knowledge/README.md

    * Turned out as a pretty good start by losslessly compressing Kants *Critique of pure reason* by 55%

 * Neural Compressors:
-   * Variable Rate Semantic Compression
+   * Variable Rate Semantic Compression in images